sscovil/learn-to-code/README.md

 })
 ```

-Our `server` object is an instance of the [http.Server] class, which is a type of [EventEmitter].
-This means that it
-will emit events whenever certain things happen.
-It also means that you can instruct `server` to listen for certain
-events and, when they occur, run a function (called an 'event handler') to take some desired action.

-Here we call the [server.on] function and pass it an event handler function to handle a [listening] event.
-When the
-server begins listening for incoming requests, it will now log a message using [console.log].
+Here we call the [server.on] function and pass it an event handler.
+When the server begins listening for incoming
+requests, it emits a [listening] event that triggers our event handler, which then calls [console.log] and logs a
+message informing us that the server is ready.

 ```javascript
 try {